 SEO is dead

 The SEO industry was built on the back of the need to generate organic traffic for websites.
 Traffic was required to drive the marketing funnels and getting in the top couple of results of Google was an obsession for an industry.
 The move to AI-generated summaries on search result pages has radically reduced organic flows to sites.
 Further, the reworking of SERPs to focus on question answering and shopping has also led to a decline in what would be considered “normal” search results.
-Content sites which focussed on long-tail content have seen large reductions in traffic, killing the SEO business model.
+Content sites that focus on long-tail content have seen large reductions in traffic, killing the SEO business model.
 The cry has gone out, “SEO is dead”.

 The web is dead